theandrew168/bloggulus/README.md

 # bloggulus
-RSS aggregator powered by Python, Pyramid, and SQLite
+RSS aggregator powered by Python and SQLite